anbhimi/Radiology_FSL/README.md

 The whole script has been written in Python using PyTorch Package.
 There are only a couple of dependencies that have not been uploaded into the GitHub repository because of the memory limit -
 1. Pre-trained Model (model_ones_3epoch_densenet.tar) - The pre-trained model which has been used as the baseline model.
 The evaluation inference of the pre-trained model has been used to create image triplets.
 2. Training file (train.csv) - The initial training data, which has been derived from CheXpert database.
-The script used to create train_data has been attached in the **code** folder.
 3. All the dependencies other than pre-trainmed model and training file are provided in this GitHub repository.

 ## Results